On the Classification of Weierstrass Elliptic Curves over $\mathbb{Z}_n$: Introduction

-Driven by the importance of elliptic curves in diverse applications, we present a rigorous algebraic classification of the Weierstrass elliptic curves over the finite rings $\mathbb{Z}_n$.
-Several results are derived to characterize the isomorphic elliptic curves to a given nonsingular generalized or reduced curve via a particular coordinate transformation map.
-In most cases, Exact expressions are given, validated from extensive computational searches over the set of all possible curves over the ring $\mathbb{Z}_n$, for a particular $n$.
-The thorough dataset obtained by the computational approach is referred to for a complete understanding of the proposed classification.
-One should note that this work considers the general settings $i.e.$, over the finite ring $\mathbb{Z}_n$ as the focus.
-However, in particular, the algebraic complexities of finding the roots of a given polynomial over $\mathbb{Z}_n$ confines the proposed results in the closest possible general assumption with a fitting explanation in such cases.
-Moreover, all the enumeration of the points over the elliptic curves is done by omitting the point at infinity.
+In this paper, we present a detailed algebraic classification of the Weierstrass elliptic curves defined over the finite ring $\mathbb{Z}_n$.
+The comprehensive dataset obtained by the computational approach is also given.
+This work primarily addresses the general setting over the finite ring $\mathbb{Z}_n$.
+In certain cases, however, the inherent algebraic difficulties in finding roots of polynomials in $\mathbb{Z}_n$ necessitate framing the results under the closest applicable general assumptions, accompanied by appropriate explanations.
+Additionally, all point enumerations on the elliptic curves are performed excluding the point at infinity.

-This work is organized in the following manner.
-Section \ref{pre} deals with the fundamental definitions and the notations used in this work.
-Section \ref{clafq} includes several results from the existing literature that contribute centrally to classifying the Weierstrass elliptic curves over a finite field $\mathbb{F}_q$ are discussed to provide insight into the approaches that are comprehended in the original results in this work.
-The independent results of this work are included in Section \ref{cla}, where the extension of existing results are done on the generalized as well as the reduced Weierstrass elliptic curves over $\mathbb{Z}_n$ in a dual manner that fits theoretical results along with their computational counterparts.
-In Section \ref{com}, we present the relevant computational information in the tabular method to validate the proposed results that are presented in Section \ref{cla} together with a dedicated HTML page for the overall classification database \cite{ECCguptalab}.
-Section \ref{con} concludes this paper.
+This work is organized as follows.
+Section \ref{pre} introduces basic definitions and notations of elliptic curves.
+Section \ref{clafq} summarizes key results from the literature on classifying reduced and generalized Weierstrass elliptic curves over finite fields.
+Section \ref{distKth} discusses the distribution of $k^{th}$ power residues over $\mathbb{Z}_n$, which is helpful in deriving upper bound for the number of reduced Weierstrass equations over $\mathbb{Z}_{p^{m}}$.
+Section \ref{cla} presents the main contributions, extending classification results for generalized and reduced Weierstrass elliptic curves over $\mathbb{Z}_n$.
+Section \ref{com} provides computational data in tabular form to support the results of Section \ref{cla}, along with a dedicated HTML page containing the complete classification database \cite{ECCguptalab}.
+Finally, Section \ref{con} concludes the paper.